manifold-systems/manifold/manifold-deps-parent/manifold-templates/README.md

   get("/contact/:id", (req, resp) -> ShowContact.render(Contact.find(req.getParam("id")));
 ```

+>Note, all custom base classes must be declared `abstract`.

 ### `params`

 Use the `params` directive to declare parameters in a template, similar to declaring parameters for a method.